forter/security-101-for-saas-startups/security.md

 * There is also regulatory implications in which country the data center resides (Data Residency).
 For European customers, this could be a deal breaker, and later moving to another region might be cost prohibitive.

-### API key
+### API management

-If your company exposes APIs (as a service), make sure each one of your customers have their own API key, Otherwise your service could go down, when one of the customer's QA's has a bug in their testing script.
+If your company exposes APIs (as a service), make sure each one of your customers have their own access credentials, Otherwise your service could go down, when one of the customer's QA's has a bug in their testing script.

+* Consider using an API management solution, rather than rolling your own.
+These provide browser2server mobile2server and server2server auth token support, including revokation of tokens and integration with standard protocols.

 ### Working with Git